unital/tempe/docs/source/user_guide/examples.rst

 Running the Examples
 ====================

-Once installed the examples can be run in a number of ways.
+Once installed, the examples can be run in a number of ways:

 Running using your IDE
 ----------------------